-In addition, the DOS DIR command lists the volume name for the specified network drive (for example, "Volume in drive F: is SYS:").
+In addition, the DOS DIR command lists the volume name for the specified network drive (for example, Volume in drive F: is SYS:).

-This corresponds to the DOS or OS/2 volume label shown by the DIR command for local disks (floppy disks or workstation hard disks).
-A local disk can be given a volume label during formatting or with the DOS or OS/2 LABEL command.
+This corresponds to the DOS volume label shown by the DIR command for local disks (floppy disks or workstation hard disks).
+A local disk can be given a volume label during formatting or with the DOS LABEL command.